 Deepa Mehta

-Mehta gained acclaim for her trilogy, Fire, Earth and the Oscar-nominated Water.
+An Officer of the Order of Canada, Mehta gained acclaim for her trilogy, Fire, Earth and the Oscar-nominated Water.
 Her adaptation of Salman Rushdie’s Midnight’s Children was nominated for eight CSAs.
-She has also directed Bollywood/Hollywood, Beeba Boys, Anatomy of Violence, and many others.
-Her most recent film Funny Boy has also won multiple awards, including the CSA for best direction.
-Most recently, she directed an episode of the series Yellowjackets.
+She has also directed Bollywood/Hollywood, Beeba Boys, Anatomy of Violence, and many other films.
+Her film Funny Boy also won multiple awards, including the CSA for best direction.
+Her television credits include episodes of Leila, Yellowjackets, and Little America.
 She has numerous projects in development as a writer, director and producer.

 Writers